zainulabidin302/hashtables/README.md

 ## Zain Ul Abidin

-This repository compares different types of hashtables implementations.
+This repository compares different types of hashtable implementations.

-  As perfect hashing is very hard to implement, their is a need for collision resolution if we are usure about the collisions.
+  As perfect hashing is very hard to implement, their is a need for collision resolution if we are unsure about the collisions.
 For this purpose we use two types of techniques.

  * Closed Hashing (Open Addressing)